-Academic Award Night
+Academic Awards Night

-A parent, student, and faculty Award Night is held after the end of the third quarter grading period for all students who qualify for scholastic, attendance, and service awards.
+A parent, student, and faculty Award Night is held the first week of May for all seniors who qualify for scholastic, attendance, and service awards.
 A certificate recognizing each award earned is presented to each student.
+Awards for students in grades 9-11 are awarded via certificates the last week of school.